Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 Taxpayers’ Rights Advocate's Office Education and Outreach

-Tax News, our award-winning monthly technical publication, continues to be a valuable resource for the tax professional community, with nearly 35,000 subscribers.
-The content remains relevant, timely, and informative, thanks to the support of FTB’s business areas, which have taken a proactive approach to writing timely articles on relevant topics.
+Tax News, our award-winning monthly technical publication, continues to be a valuable resource for the tax professional community with nearly 35,000 subscribers.
+The content remains relevant, timely, and informative, thanks to the support of employees in FTB’s business area units, who have taken a proactive approach to writing articles on relevant topics.
 We continue to partner with other tax agencies and external stakeholders to share information about educational opportunities.
-We periodically send Tax News Flashes to inform taxpayers and tax professionals of changes to tax law, new programs, current issues of interest, and COVID-19-related information.
+We periodically send Tax News Flashes to inform taxpayers and tax professionals of time-sensitive changes to tax law, new programs, current issues of interest, and COVID-19-related information.

 Public Affairs Education and Outreach

 FTB’s Public Affairs Office educates taxpayers about filing requirements, eligibility for tax credits, and other important tax issues through interviews with TV, radio, and print media outlets, as well as through FTB’s website, social media campaigns, videos, printed brochures, press releases, and webinars.
-Since the pandemic hit, FTB’s Public Affairs efforts have aligned with the entire department to help communicate – often on a daily basis – critical COVID-19-related information to taxpayers, tax representatives, and other stakeholders.
-This year, those efforts included contributing questions and answers to FTB’s Golden State Stimulus, new tax law, COVID-19 FAQ webpages, and responding directly to taxpayer and tax preparer inquiries.
+FTB’s Public Affairs efforts align with the entire department to help communicate information to the news media, taxpayers, tax representatives, and other stakeholders.
+Over the past year, some of the most common media and taxpayer inquiries Public Affairs received dealt with the Middle Class Tax Refund and Golden State Stimulus.

 Translations of CalEITC and other materials into multiple languages is handled by FTB's Multilingual Communications Program.
 Our program provides vital services to our Limited English Proficient (LEP) taxpayers, as well as to our bilingual customer service representatives, and the tax preparers who serve LEP taxpayers.

 Our goal is to ensure LEP taxpayers have equal access to the tools and resources available in order to file tax returns timely, accurately, and pay the correct amount without experiencing delays due to a language barrier.
-FTB’s website offers 51 webpages in Spanish and two web applications in Spanish and other languages:
+FTB's website offers 295 webpages in Spanish and three web applications in Spanish, including one application in additional languages:

-- The Check Your Refund Status application in Spanish.
+- Check Your Refund Status application in Spanish.

-- FTB’s EITC calculator is available in Spanish, Chinese, Vietnamese, Korean, and Russian.
+- EITC calculator in Spanish, Chinese, Vietnamese, Korean, and Russian.

-Over the past year we translated the following FTB public webpages into Spanish:
+Over the past year, we translated into Spanish new or updated FTB public webpages, including:

 - FTB 854, CalEITC brochure, in Spanish, Chinese, Korean, Vietnamese, Russian, and Hmong.

-- FTB 856 B EN-SP, CalEITC ITIN specific poster (regular size), with Spanish on opposite side of English.
+- FTB 856 A EN-SP, CalEITC poster (regular size), with Spanish on opposite side of English.

-- FTB 856 B SP, CalEITC large poster, in Spanish.
+- FTB 856 SP, CalEITC large poster, in Spanish.

 - FTB 3568 SP, Alternative Identifying Information for the Dependent Exemption Credit, in Spanish.